pytorch/audio/docs/source/libtorchaudio.stream_reader.rst

 .. warning::
-   TorchAudio's C++ API is prototype feature.
+   TorchAudio's C++ API is a prototype feature.
    API/ABI backward compatibility is not guaranteed.

 torchaudio::io::StreamReader